2020s in Europe: Slovenia

+Spain

+Premierships

+In January 2026, Sánchez authorized a royal decree aimed at regularizing approximately 500,000 undocumented immigrants residing in Spain.
+The move has been criticized by the opposition as undemocratic.
+On July 2026, almost 1.2 million of Spain's undocumented migrants appled for legal status.
+More than twice the expected number of 500,000.

+During the 2020s, Spain has seen a wave of large-scale migrant breaches into Spanish territory occur, in 2021 (approximately 8,000 illegal immigrants) and in 2026 (approximately 60,000 illegal immigrants).

 Sweden

 A government crisis started on 21 June 2021 in Sweden after the Riksdag ousted Prime Minister Stefan Löfven with a no-confidence vote.
 This was the first time in Swedish history a Prime Minister was ousted by a no-confidence vote.
 Löfven was narrowly re-elected to stay in power later.
 In November, the Riksdag voted for Social Democrat leader Magdalena Andersson to become the first female prime minister of Sweden.
 However, Andersson resigned several hours later, after the Green Party quit the coalition because the opposition budget was approved by the Riksdag.
 Andersson took office several days later after a confirmation vote in the Riksdag.

 The 2022 Swedish general election saw Andersson's government lose its majority, with the Sweden Democrats becoming the second-largest party.
 Overall the right-leaning bloc won a majority of seats, with Moderate Party leader Ulf Kristersson widely expected to become prime minister.